-^{1} See "Arpeggiator List" (page EN-233).
+1 See "Arpeggiator List" (page EN-185).

-- The key range (the Split Point between Upper and Lower Parts) in which the Arpeggiator plays is set automatically.
+- 2 Items that are automatically set when this setting is "On" include the following: - The key range (the Split Point between Upper and Lower Parts) in which the Arpeggiator plays is set automatically.
 For this reason, depending on the keys pressed, the Arpeggiator may not play. - Enabling/disabling the use of the pedal for each part (Upper 1/Upper 2/Lower) is set automatically.
 The applicable pedals are those connected to the PEDAL UNIT jack and those connected to the EXPRESSION/ASSIGNABLE jack (only when "Damper" is selected as the pedal's function). - 3 Even if these settings are "Off", if "Recommended Setup" is "On", the recommended settings are given priority and applied.
-For details on recommended settings for each pattern, see "Arpeggiator List" (page EN-233).
+For details on recommended settings for each pattern, see "Arpeggiator List" (page EN-185).